zhengshuai1/rotools/roport/README.md

 # RoPort

-RoPort is a middleware that bridges the RoTools interface with ROS environment.
+RoPort is a middleware that allows using RoTools interface in ROS environment.

+It provides:

+A MoveIt server for controlling the robot's kinematic chains.

+A BehaviorTree based task scheduler.

+Hardware/Simulation interfaces with multiple robots.

 # Pre-requests